google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ```

 But things get tricky if you want a portable solution that works across multiple
 platforms.
-Just look at that hard coded the path to Chrome :(
+Just look at that hard-coded path to Chrome :(

 #### Using Lighthouse's ChromeLauncher {: #nodechromelauncher }